grongierisc/RestToDll/README.md

 System Administration -> Security -> System Security -> System-wide Security Parameters
 Uncheck the _Enable configuration security_ checkbox

-Open the install.bat file in an text editor
+Open the install.bat file in a text editor
 Change the **IRIS_DIR** value to the path of the directory where Intersystems IRIS is installed.
 Change the **USERNAME** and **PASSWORD** values to the IRIS credentials.